kevinle108/QA_Project/testplan/README.md

 ##### Steps:
 1. Go to subject link
 2. Hover over the largest product image with cursor
+3. Hover off of the image

 ##### Expected Result:
 Hovering over a product image reveals a zoom window that appears to the right.
 The zoom window shows a magnified view of the image that tracks along with the cursor.
+The zoom window disappears once the cursor hovers off the image.

 ##### Actual Result:
 Same as expected.